 - The obsessive interest many men have in discussing sex far outweighs women’s extremely low to negative interest in the topic.

 - Men are physically and psychologically more forceful than women so they can use brute force to ensure that their view prevails.

 - Women want to be attractive to men.
 They can only do this if they silently ignore men’s claims to provide them with sexual pleasure.

 - Women depend on men’s support to have children.
 So women have an emotional investment in their relationship with a man.

 Female orgasm justifies women’s role in an activity that, in truth, focuses on male orgasm.
 The fact that women’s lifestyles are subsidised by their partners, is overlooked.
-Women define their lives in terms of their relationships rather than their own achievements.
-Sex is the currency of women’s relationships with men.
 Many women have no chance of being financially independent.
 Even women who could be independent if they were single, make themselves dependent on a man because they want to have children.
+Women define their lives in terms of their relationships rather than their own achievements.
+So sex is the currency of women’s relationships with men.
 There’s little to be gained by taking on conflict with a man who is supporting the family.
 This is why so few women comment on sex.

 As the feminist group the Redstockings put it, for many women marriage is one of the few forms of employment that is readily available.
-(Hite 1993)
+(Shere Hite)